Paid On-Call Firefighter Recruitment

 - Physically and medically fit (a medical examination is required prior to fitness testing as supplied by the fire department)

-- Normal vision and hearing (regular glasses cannot be worn under an SCBA mask)
+- Normal vision and hearing.
+Regular glasses cannot be worn under a self contained breathing apparatus (SCBA mask)

 - No phobias of heights or confined spaces